SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 complex systems, Marvin Minksy called it a Society of Mind.
 It is the same idea has the old hard-nosed *nix programmers.

-Although one neural net LLLm model is a beast ---  doing far too many things poorly, but overall exploiting statistics to get the job done, they are trained upon curated cleaned data --- the latest generation of AI toolkits are combining various of these beasts into distributed systems that form primitive *Societies of AI*.
+Although one neural net LLM model is a beast ---  doing far too many things poorly, but overall exploiting statistics to get the job done, they are trained upon curated cleaned data --- the latest generation of AI toolkits are combining various of these beasts into distributed systems that form primitive *Societies of AI*.

 I would not call them Minds, because they lack subjective phenomenal qualia, but they are the machine analogs of general problem solvers (which is a crude way of characterising a thinking mind --- a behavioural description which lacks all subjectivity).

 Although it is a simple idea, it is still pretty cool.
 The automation capacities of the LLM models and other tools like image and speech classifiers and synthesizers, means beastly programs are statistically in the end doing certain things pretty ok.
-SO sticking them together in AI mash-ups is the society of AI.
+So sticking them together in AI mash-ups is the society of AI.
 It promises some incredible general purpose systems.

 My special plea is for AI researchers to target disable d people.
 They stnad to benefit more than any other segment of society from personal computers that can